gShahr/Lowell-Showcase/README.md

     - Ran into an error in assingment 6 where the for each loop isn't working as expected for the given test case (regular for loop works)

     - Currently working on project 7, which is queue implementation along with level order traversal of a tree and using a queue for merge sort

+    - Almost finished with project 7 and going to upload soon

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)